June 7, 2019

-DNP was used in the USA as a weight loss medicine until 1938 when its poisonous effects were detected and its use was banned .In the USA, authorities have intervened from time to time in cases of weight loss clinics that have used DNP or it has caused the death of patients .
+DNP was used in the USA as a diet pill until 1938 when its toxic effects were detected and its use was banned .In the USA, the authorities have had to intervene from time to time in cases of DNP use at weight loss clinics or DNP-induced patient deaths .

 For example, some bodybuilders have died when they tried to burn fat with the aid of DNP [1, 3].

 DNP is one of a few doping substances linked to the risk of sudden death.
 Some of the toxic effects caused by DNP include severe nausea, vomiting, fatigue, a feeling of suffocation and respiratory problems, perspiration, a high fever, an increased heart rate, cardiac chest pain, headaches, restlessness, and convulsions [1, 2, 3, 4].The difference between a fat-burning, slimming dose and a dose leading to death is small.
 The sensitivity of people to DNP also varies greatly and this is why it has not been possible to define a safe dose .
 The concentration of DNP ordered online can vary considerably and this increases the risk of an overdose .

 Prolonged use may lead to cataracts or life-threatening agranulocytosis (i.e. lowered white blood cell count).
 Users can tolerate DNP for months without apparent adverse effects but then can suddenly die because of DNP poisoning .